-Recently, New York’s well-known “Scaffold Law,” which protects countless workers in the city, was challenged, unsuccessfully, on the federal level.
+Recently, New York’s well-known “Scaffold Law,” which protects countless workers in the city (as well as throughout the state), was challenged, unsuccessfully, on the federal level.
 According to the the Times Herald-Record, a bill co-introduced in Congress by Republican John Faso, who represents upstate constituents in Sullivan and Ulster counties, had many workers and safety advocates concerned.

 “Absolute liability” and injured workers